Period shows are really just a world of their own, whether within the drama, romance, or action-adventure genres.

 History is rarely seen in a humorous light, but Hulu’s The Great manages to take a light, fictional, and satirical approach to a pretty pivotal moment in Russia’s history: the rise of their Empress, Catherine the Great.

 The first season, which was released in full on the streaming platform in May 2020, mainly outlines her younger years leading up to her marriage to Emperor Peter III and the subsequent coup and assassination she plotted against him.

-The Great was recently renewed for a second season and who knows, maybe it will outline what happened to Peter III post-coup as well as Catherine’s achievements as the longest-ruling female leader in Russia!
+Season 2 of The Great premiered in November of 2021 and showed what happened to Peter III post-coup as well as Catherine’s achievements as the longest-ruling female leader in Russia!

 The show paints a harrowing but inspirational historical picture of a family’s fight for survival through so many pivotal moments in American history, from the Revolutionary and Civil Wars to the eventual emancipation of their people from slavery.

-The last show on our list is another miniseries and takes us back across the seas to 18th century England where, like we said at the start of this article, the fashion trends revolved around lace, corsets, and ostentatious headdresses, especially for the elite of the time.
+The last show on our list is another miniseries and takes us back across the seas to 18th-century England where, as we said at the start of this article, the fashion trends revolved around lace, corsets, and ostentatious headdresses, especially for the elite of the time.

 Aristocrats is based on the biographical novel written by Stella Tillyard on the high-born Lennox sisters Caroline, Emily, Louisa, and Sarah.

 They were descendants of King Charles II and the daughters of the 2nd Duke of Richmond and thus, lived a luxurious life.